vioshyvo/team-supermoniveto/README.md

 ### Bag-of-words

 We also tried a very simple approach without any embeddings (experiments in the file `test_onehot.py`): we just read a whole training set into the binary bag-of-words format.
 This representation of the data has d = 402716 dimensions and each of the dimensions presents one word in a dictionary: it is 1 if the word is present for this document, and 0 otherwise.
-So this representation discards all the information regarding the order and frequencies of the words (we also did some initial testing with using word counts or TF-IDF instead of the binary representation, but they gave worse results, so we stuck with the binary representation).
+This representation discards all the information regarding the order and frequencies of the words (we also did some initial testing with using word counts or TF-IDF instead of the binary representation, but they gave worse results, so we stuck with the binary representation).

 Then we build a MLP with only one hidden layer consisting of 64 nodes on top of this presentation (we already saw in the exercise set 4 that building a deeper network on top of this representation does not help the accuracy at all, but only makes the training slower) with dropout layer with the parameter 0.5 added before the output layer:

 ![](bow_model64.png)

-This very simple network gave a very nice results with F-score of 85.1% on our test set after training with 10 epochs.
+This simple network gave very nice results with F-score of 85.1% on our test set after training with 10 epochs.
 So the result is almost as good as with the much more complicated CNN approach (F-score of 85.4% on our test set).
 Our hypothesis is that this is because this kind of a topic classification is actually quite simple task, because each topic has a distinct (though they are of course heavily overlapping especially on the related topics) vocabulary.
 For instance if the news item has words `stock` and `price`, it is probably about stock markets, and so on.

 This means that you do not actually have to extract the meaning or any sentence structures from the test to get very nice results, and this is why the simple MLP built on top of the bag-of-words representation, which discards all the information about the order of words, has a performance that is comparable to the much more complicated CNN and LSTM approaches.

-### LSTM
+### GRU, Bidirectional and other attempts

 Being curious, we also expanded our views outside of the course and did some trials with combination of CNN and LSTM where first comes the convolutions and then the LSTM is applied for the convolved layers.
-We also tried to approximate f score by a differentiable function and optimize a network using that.
+We also tried to approximate F-score by a differentiable function and optimize a network using that.
 Final two models that we tried were bidirectional LSTM, which is used for the sequence classification when the whole sequence is known, and gated recurrent unit (GRU) which should be similar to LSTM but have faster training as it is missing one of the gates from LSTM.